Ptosis (Droopy Eyelid) Houston

 Conveniently located to serve Houston

-Ptosis is a medical term used to describe a droopy eyelid.
+Ptosis is a medical term for a droopy eyelid.
 This lowering of the eyelid is more than just having an excess of eyelid skin drooping downwards.
-Ptosis can not only result in a reduction in the field of vision with the eyelid partially or completely covering the pupil of the eye.
-It can also change a person’s appearance by making them appear sleepy, tired and aged.
-The amount of droopiness or ptosis can also differ between the two eyes making them appear asymmetric.
+Ptosis can not only reduce the field of vision, but also partially or wholly cover the pupil.
+It can also change a person’s appearance by making them appear sleepy, tired, and aged.
+The amount of droopiness or ptosis can also differ between the two eyes, making them appear asymmetric.

 Click for more information about Ptosis.

-Ptosis is a result of weakening of a muscle in the eyelid that is responsible for elevation, known as the levator.
-While some are born with this condition, most people develop this with increasing age.
-Together with extra eyelid skin, a ptotic or droopy eyelid can result in an aged look and can also change a person’s vitality and appearance.
+Ptosis results from the weakening of the levator muscle, a muscle in the eyelid responsible for elevation.
+While some are born with this condition, most people develop it with increasing age.
+With extra eyelid skin, a ptotic or droopy eyelid can result in an aged look and change a person’s vitality and appearance.

 Cosmetic And Functional Improvement